khoj-ai/llm-coup/README.md

 - Large element of chance based on initial conditions / "luck of the draw"
 - Doesn't reward deception _enough_; it's somewhat easy to get far in the game just playing honestly

-## How to Play Coup
+## Game Rules

 Coup is a social deduction game where the goal is to be the last player with influence remaining.
 Influence is represented by face-down character cards, and each player starts with two.

 Each turn, a player can take one of several actions.
 Some actions are associated with specific characters, and any player can claim to be that character to perform the action.
 If a player's claim is challenged, they must reveal the corresponding character card.
 If they can't, they lose an influence.
 If they can, the challenger loses an influence.

-For a full guide on how to play, checkout the [Coup Wikihow Page](https://www.wikihow.com/Play-Coup).
+For a full guide on the game rules, checkout the [Coup Wikihow Page](https://www.wikihow.com/Play-Coup).

-## Getting Started
+## Run it Yourself

 ### Prerequisites